Karagul/banking/README.md

 # banking
 Bank functionality simulation

-This project was made as an exercise from the Ken Lambert's book "Fundamentals of Python"
+This project was made as an exercise